albar965/littlenavmap-manual/src/en/APPROACHES.rst

 Procedure legs are pre-calculated, with the exception of holds and procedure turns.
 This means you can fly them mostly as they are drawn on the map.
-If in doubt about how to fly a leg (e.g. if too many lines are overlapping) look at the procedure table in the flight plan window.
+If in doubt about how to fly a leg (e.g. if too many lines are overlapping) look at the procedure table in the :ref:`flight-plan-table`.

 .. _procedures-holds: